 Women’s health is increasingly recognized as a global health priority.
 Managing perimenopausal and postmenopausal health is a key issue worldwide.
-Therefore EMAS is making available to all short fact sheets to help women, healthcare and non healthcare professionals understand menopausal health.
+Therefore, EMAS is making available all short fact sheets to help women, healthcare and non-healthcare professionals understand menopausal health.

 Written by international experts, EMAS publishes clinical guides to provide models of care for health and allied health professionals dealing with menopause and midlife health.
 The guides are evidence-based and suitable for integration into local protocols worldwide.

 Maturitas 2021; 143: 223–230

 Maturitas.
 2018; 117:6–10

 Maturitas.
 2013; 74:289-292